Arpan-creator/Equality-Experts_024/README.md

 If you are using any package manager, install the required packages.

 4. **Google API Setup:**

-Set up Google Calendar API and Google OAuth as per the instructions on the Google Developer Console.
+   - Set up Google Calendar API and Google OAuth as per the instructions on the Google Developer Console.
-Obtain the API keys and client IDs.
+   - Obtain the API keys and client IDs.
+     - Follow the instructions provided by Google to generate and retrieve your API keys and client IDs.
+     - Ensure you secure your credentials and configure your application settings properly.

 5. **Configure the application:**
    Replace the placeholder API keys and client IDs in your JavaScript code with the actual keys obtained from Google.

 6. **Deployed JSON Server:**
    The JSON server is deployed and can be accessed at JSON Server URL.
 Make sure to update the placeholder URL (your-json-server-url) with the actual URL where your JSON         server is deployed.

-Usage
+## Usage
-Landing Page:
+**Landing Page:**
-Navigate to the landing page where both admin and users can log in.
+  - Navigate to the landing page where both admin and users can log in.

-Admin Dashboard:
+**Admin Dashboard:**

-Admins can log in using Google Authentication.
+  - Admins can log in using Google Authentication.
-Set availability for meetings which will be visible to users.
+  - Set availability for meetings which will be visible to users.
-User Dashboard:
+  -
+**User Dashboard:**

-Users can view the available slots set by the admin.
+  - Users can view the available slots set by the admin.
-Book meetings by selecting the desired time slots.
+  - Book meetings by selecting the desired time slots.
-View and manage booked slots, including the option to delete bookings.
+  - View and manage booked slots, including the option to delete bookings.
+  -

-Google Calendar Integration
+**Google Calendar Integration**
-This app uses Google Calendar API for scheduling and managing meetings.
+  - This app uses Google Calendar API for scheduling and managing meetings.
 To integrate with Google Calendar:

-Go to the Google Developer Console.
+  - Go to the Google Developer Console.
-Create a new project or select an existing project.
+  - Create a new project or select an existing project.
-Enable the Google Calendar API.
+  - Enable the Google Calendar API.
-Set up OAuth 2.0 credentials.
+  - Set up OAuth 2.0 credentials.
-Use the obtained API keys and client IDs in your application.
+  - Use the obtained API keys and client IDs in your application.

-Contributing
+**Contributing**
-We welcome contributions from the community!
+  - We welcome contributions from the community!
 Please follow these steps to contribute:

-Fork the repository.
+ `-` Fork the repository.

-Create a new branch.
+ `-` Create a new branch.

-Make your changes.
+ `-` Make your changes.

-Submit a pull request.
+ `-` Submit a pull request.